 - Infections such as bronchitis and pneumonia that don’t go away or keep coming back

 If you go to a doctor when you first notice symptoms, the cancer might be diagnosed at an earlier stage, when treatment works best.

-Both current and ex-smokers can get screened for lung cancer, too.
+People who currently smoke and those who quit smoking can get screened for lung cancer, too.
 Screening gives you a chance to find lung cancer early – when it’s small and easier to treat.
-Lung cancer screening doesn’t decrease the chance of getting lung cancer, but it can help lower the risk of dying from this disease.
+Lung cancer screening doesn’t decrease the chance of getting lung cancer, but it can help lower the risk of dying from the disease.

 Talk to a doctor to find out if lung cancer screening is right for you.